MaxHalford/maxhalford.github.io/content/blog/dataset-time-travel.md

 toc = true
 +++

+## TLDR

+You're a data scientist.
+The engineers in your company overwrite data in the production database.
+You want to access overwritten data to train your models.
+How?

 ## I thought time travel only existed in the movies

 You're probably right, expect maybe for [this guy](https://www.wikiwand.com/en/Time_travel_claims_and_urban_legends#/Present-day_hipster_at_1941_bridge_opening).